jspsych/jsPsych/docs/overview/plugins.md

 The module, created by the `(function(){`  `})();` expressions, contains an object called `plugin`.
 The `plugin` object has two properties: `info` and `trial`.
 The `plugin` object is returned at the end of the module, which is what assigns the defined properties of `plugin` to `jsPsych['plugin-name']`.

-**plugin.info**
+### plugin.info

 The plugin's `info` property is an object that contains all of the available parameters for the plugin.
 Each parameter name is a property, and the value is an object that includes a description of the parameter, the value's type (string, integer, etc.), and the default value.
 See some of the plugin files in the jsPsych plugins folder for examples.

 jsPsych allows most [plugin parameters to be dynamic](dynamic-parameters.md), which means that the parameter value can be a function that will be evaluated right before the trial starts.
-However, if you want your plugin to have a parameter that is a function that _shouldn't_ be evaluated before the trial starts, then you should make sure that the parameter type is 'FUNCTION'.
+However, if you want your plugin to have a parameter that is a function that _shouldn't_ be evaluated before the trial starts, then you should make sure that the parameter type is `'FUNCTION'`.
 This tells jsPsych not to evaluate the function as it normally does for dynamic parameters.
-See the canvas-* plugins for examples.
+See the `canvas-*` plugins for examples.

-**plugin.trial**
+### plugin.trial

 The plugin's `trial` property is a function that runs a single trial.
 There are two parameters that are passed into the trial method.
 The first, `display_element`, is the DOM element where jsPsych content is being rendered.
 This parameter will be an `HTMLElement`.
 Generally, you don't need to worry about this parameter being in the correct format, and can assume that it is an `HMTLElement` and use methods of that class.
 The second, `trial`, is an object containing all of the parameters specified in the corresponding TimelineNode.
 If you have specified all of your parameters in `plugin.info`, along with default values for each one, then the `trial` object will contain the default values for any parameters that were not specified in the trial's definition.